Ernst Henne: Career

 Henne soon became one of the most successful German motorcycle racers.
 After joining the BMW works team, he became the 1926 German champion in the 500cc class, 1927 German champion in the 750cc class and the 1928 winner of the Targa Florio.

 Starting on 9 September 1929 at 134.6 mph on a supercharged 750 cc BMW, Henne achieved a total of 76 land speed world records, increasing his speed annually from 1929 to 1937.
 His last motorcycle land speed record was set on 28 November 1937 with a speed of 279.5 km/h on a fully faired 500cc supercharged BMW.
 This record stood for 14 years.
 Henne competed in the International Six Days Trial, and was a member of the winning German teams of 1933, 1934, and 1935.

-He also raced sports cars, winning the two-litre class of the 1936 Eifelrennen in the first appearance of the BMW 328.
+Cars

+Henne was recruited to the Mercedes-Benz Grand Prix motor racing team in 1934, although he only took part in two Grands Prix, driving a Mercedes-Benz W25; the 1934 Italian Grand Prix, in which he retired on the third lap, and the 1934 Czech Grand Prix, during which he fell ill, Hanns Geier taking over the car during the race and bringing it home 6th.
+He then moved into sports cars, winning the two-litre class of the 1936 Eifelrennen in the first appearance of the BMW 328.
+He missed out on a place with the BMW team at the 1937 24 Hours of Le Mans after being injured in that year's Eifelrennen.